sonic-net/SONiC/doc/LoM/LocalMitigation.md

 ## CONFIG
 LoM service comes with static config created during build time off of schema.
 The LoM publishes the running config into STATE-DB.
 The CONFIG-DB updates are needed only when tweaks are needed over static config.
-The CLI will be dynamically driven via YANG schema.
-It browses YANG files for modules/objects and within each, it refers schema for configrable attributes, type & defaults.
+The SONiC-CLI will be enhanced for LoM.
+This added module will be written as dynamically driven by YANG schema.
+It would browse YANG files for modules/objects to configure and within each, it refers schema for configurable attributes, their types & defaults.
 In other words add/remove a YANG file add/remove a LoM key.
 Add / remove a configurable attribute will transparently reflect in CLI tabbing.
-In short LoM config comands will be indirectly driven by schema.
+In short LoM config commands will be indirectly driven by schema.
+The sceham updates are always backward compatible, hence data created by older versions of scehma will remain valid.

 ### CONFIG-DB:
-- The CLI can be used to add/updarte  any attributes.
+- The CLI can be used to GET/SET any attributes.
 - The updates are only a diff to in-built static config
 - To see the full config call "show LoM config" which will show the current running config

 ### STATE-DB :
 The STATE-DB carries 3 categories of data
-- Config -- The current running config == Config-DB + static built-in config
+- Config -- The current running config == static built-in config + Config-DB
 - Counters -- The stat counters
-- Live-Cache -- The last N actions' o/p
+- Live-Cache -- The last N actions' & heartbeats published.

 **Table**: LoM|Config<br>
 **Keys**: "Global", "Procs", "binding", "actions" & "Red-button"